 You can download the sound effects used in this tutorial here:

-This will create a small temporary audio object in the scene that plays the clip and then disappears.
+This plays the chosen audio file right when the rocket is launched.
+It creates a temporary audio object in the scene, which plays the sound and then automatically disappears.

 Here is the complete updated EnemyBullet